vali-ray/infinite_games/README.md

 The first enables one to vizualize their wallets in a tree-like manner as well as which hotkeys are associated with a given coldkey.
 Importantly, one can see the wallet name that is associated with each pair of coldkey and hotkey.
 This is important since the names of the coldkey and the hotkey are used rather than the keys themselves when running bittensor commands related to wallets.

 The second enables one to see the subnets in which their wallet is registered as well as the wallet's balance.

 ## Incentive compability

 The properness of the scoring rule ensures that the best outcome for the miner is to submit what they truly believe to be the probability distribution of the predicted event.
 The sequentially shared aspect ensures we only reward miners that bring new information.
-We aim at implementing soon a commit-reveal step as well for the miner prediction.
+We want to implement a commit-reveal step as well for the miner prediction.
 This is however not crucial since the problem of copy-pasting is already handled by the scoring rule.
 It only makes the system more robust.

 In this setting where miners do not risk a negative return for making bad predictions, we are faced with a sybil exploit which consists in deploying two miners with each predicting one outcome of the binary event with maximal confidence.
 This is mitigated by the registration cost a miner has to pay to enter a subnet, as well as by the upper bound on the number of miners that can participate in the subnet ($192$).